vvscode/docs/docs/verification/verification-rest-api/verification-rest-verification-api.md

 ### Authorization

-This is a protected resource and requires an `application signed request <applicationsignedrequest>`.
+This is a protected resource and requires an [application signed request](doc:applicationsignedrequest).

 ### Request